ClarenceJoyIlagan/Movie_MCU-Dataset_GROUP8/README.md

 **LOWER Function**

+>The **LOWER function** is a text function used to convert all the letters in a given text string to lowercase.
+Same with UPPER function, it is also a fundamental tool for text manipulation and data processing.
+The basic syntax for this function is **=LOWER(text)**.
+>For example, if cell A1 contains the text "Thor" or "THOR", then you can use **=LOWER(A1).** The result will be "thor" as all the letters are converted to lowercase.

 <p align="center">
   <img src="https://github.com/aprilrhose/Movie_MCU-Dataset_GROUP8/assets/143881769/c802a37e-66a7-4be0-b0e3-7d2947f0c44a">
 </p>

 **PROPER Function**
+>The **PROPER function** is a text function used to capitalize the first letter of each word in a text string while converting the rest of the letters to lowercase.
+It is a valuable tool for text manipulation, especially when dealing with data where you want to ensure consistent and well-formatted capitalization.
+The basic syntax for this function is **=PROPER(text)**.
+>For example, if cell A1 contains the text "Guardians of the Galaxy," then you can use **=PROPER(A1).** The result will be "Guardians Of The Galaxy" as the first letter of each word is capitalized.
 <p align="center">
   <img src="https://github.com/aprilrhose/Movie_MCU-Dataset_GROUP8/assets/143881769/61ea976d-d8da-4eef-aec2-bc53821b25dc">
 </p>

 **LEFT Function**
+>The **LEFT function** is a text function that is used to extract a specified number of characters from the beginning or on the left side of a text string.
+It is a simple yet highly important tool for text manipulation and data extraction tasks.
+The basic syntax for this function is **=LEFT(text, num_chars)**.
+>For example, if cell B4 contains the text "Iron Man" and you want to extract the first 4 characters, then you can use **=LEFT(B4, 4).** The result will be "Iron".

 <p align="center">
   <img src="https://github.com/aprilrhose/Movie_MCU-Dataset_GROUP8/assets/143881769/a4ef7a44-61c1-4759-b732-be4d49c40cc5">